Month 1, Day 18, Monday 4:15 p.m.

 Lost in thought, Sebastien jerked upright when someone pulled out the chair next to her.
 Her eyes were stinging, and she realized she’d somehow forgotten to keep blinking.
 ‘I’m tired.’

 Newton sat down beside her.
-His hair was windblown, his clothes were wrinkled and smudged with ash on his arms and legs, and the dark circles under his eyes stood out against his pale face.
+His hair was windblown, his clothes wrinkled and smudged with ash on his arms and legs, and the dark circles under his eyes stood out against his pale face.
 A smattering of blonde stubble grew from his chin.
 “I’m glad you’re here.
 I didn’t get a chance to give you my report yesterday.
 And something happened.”